map-gl-indoor/map-gl-indoor/README.md

-# Mapbox GL Indoor Plugin
+# Mapbox/Maplibre GL Indoor Plugin

-A [mapboxgl-js](https://github.com/mapbox/mapbox-gl-js) plugin to enable multi-floors maps
+A [mapboxgl-js](https://github.com/mapbox/mapbox-gl-js)/[maplibregl-js](https://github.com/maplibre/maplibre-gl-js) plugin to enable multi-floors maps

 __Note:__ This is a work in progress and we welcome contributions.